 - Easy installation

 Keyword Surfer is a free product offered by SEOSurfer.
 To get the complete package, you may have to buy the plan.
 The platform charges a monthly subscription fee between $49 to $199 depending upon the plan you choose.

 20. SpyFu — Free Tool

 SpyFu does exactly what it says.
-The competitor analysis platform provides you an in-depth report on your rivals and your seed keyword.
+The competitor analysis platform provides you with an in-depth report on your rivals and your seed keywords.

 The tools offer a wide range of features, from keyword suggestions, backlink lists to commercially valuable phrases.
 You can view an extensive keyword overview, rank history, SERP analysis, and top advertisers.
 SpyFu even displays the currently running Ads in the same niche.